Welcome to the documentations of SWC-DB© !

 The Comparators in SWC-DB

-The Comparators available in SWC-DB are NONE, PF ,GT, GE, EQ, LE, LT, NE, RE while some have limitations for range-locator as regexp is evaluated as NONE being anything-match.
+The Comparators available in SWC-DB are NONE, PF ,GT, GE, EQ, LE, LT, NE, RE, FIP, FI and domain-object(Fully/Partially sub/sup set) SBS, SPS, POSBS, POSPS, FOSBS and FOSPS, while some Comparators have limitations for range-locator as regexp is evaluated as NONE being anything-match.
 Additionally the conditions of comparators applied on the corresponding “ key-sequence ” by column's schema that include LEXIC, VOLUME, FC_LEXIC, FC_VOLUME that define the sequence of cells in a range.
 If a prefix (PF) is desired than the choice will be the LEXIC or with FC_LEXIC as VOLUME (volumetric) will not correspond to the char-byte sequence while if desired to have for example a decimal sequence of 0, 1, 2 ..
 11 the VOLUME is the right choice whereas the FC_VOLUME unlike tree-wise on fraction keeps the sequence of smaller key fractions-count at the beginning in the range.

 The Master Ranges and Meta Ranges in SWC-DB

-The Statistics column used for internal systems monitoring and it can be used like any other counter column (keeping for the purpose) with fraction of [period, role, instance, metric] with a counter value.
+The Statistics column used for internal systems monitoring and it can be used like any other serial-column with Lexic Key-Sequence (keeping for the purpose) with fractions of [period, host, group, role, id, component, part, type] with value of serialized merics data.

 The Persistent Storage in SWC-DB